Battle of Lost River

 The Battle of Lost River in November 1872 was the first battle in the Modoc War in the northwestern United States.
 The skirmish, which was fought near the Lost River along the California–Oregon border, was the result of an attempt by the U.S. 1st Cavalry Regiment of the United States Army to force a band of the Modoc tribe to relocate back to the Klamath Reservation, which they had left in objection of its conditions.

 In the subsequent war, Captain Jack of the Modoc and 53 warriors held off more than 1000 U.S. soldiers for 7 months in the area of the present-day Lava Beds National Monument.
 Part of this was named Captain Jack's Stronghold in his honor.

 Description

 In the 1860s, the Modoc had been removed from their traditional home near the Lost River in California to the newly established Klamath Reservation in Oregon.
-The more numerous Klamath were traditional enemies, and the peoples had conflicts on the reservation.
+The two tribes had familial and trade relations prior to the incursion of the American settlers.
+However, the limited resources made available to Native captives at the Klamath Reservation eroded any prior relationship.
+Faced with starvation, the more numerous Klamath preyed on the Modoc within the confinement of the reservation.
+The resulting conflicts led to the Modoc leaving the reservation under duress.